Senan3307/Mini-Project-01---Network-Setup-and-Troubleshooting/README.md

 # Mini-Project-01---Network-Setup-and-Troubleshooting

+**Objective**

+**Use Cases**

+One use case would be at LMU.
+LMU has multiple local area networks spanning across multiple buildings and they ultimately connect to the main servers in University hall.
+All of this would not be connected if it wasn't for established connections of networks.
+While the scale of LMU's network is much larger than what we can replicate in classes, the overall foundation of the architecture is similar to what we can replicate in packet tracer and class.

+Another use case could be tech giants such as Google.
+Google has offices and data centers all around the world.
+This is connected through networks on a larger scale.

 **Choose software and hardware**

   Decide what the objective is.
 In this case, it would be to create a network between multiple LANs.
 Thus, we would require switches, routers, end devices, WAP, ethernet cables, servers, etc.